Skip to main content

 integer

-Maximum tokens to generate per request
+Maximum tokens to generate per request.
+If unset, uses model default.

 --temperature, -T